-Travelling the world is a passion I hope I never tire from.
+Travelling the world is a passion I hope I never tyre of.
 While many travel to see the place, my primary goal is to taste the place.
-On my recent trip to Sri Lanka I had the pleasure of tasting so many curries.
+On my recent trip to Sri Lanka, I had the pleasure of tasting so many curries.
 What pleased me most was the fact that there was an endless choice, all labelled as curry.
 This particular curry was simple and unusual.
-I have decided to recreate it to the best of my ability through the palates eye and mind.
+I have decided to recreate it to the best of my ability using my palate, eyes, and mind.

 |Dhal Curry, served with coconut sambol and pappodum|

 1/ 2 tsp turmeric

 4 cups water

 For the Tarka